 4. Get health insurance coverage for your spouse or children (dependents in F-2 or J-2 status)

-When the application form is complete, you should send it to MSU Human Resources - .
+When the application form is complete, you should send it to MSU Human Resources - using the encryption technique described below.

 Using “#encrypt” in the subject line will protect the email message and the attached application form, which is very important since it will contain credit/debit card information.